kishansairam9/configure-ubuntu/README.md

 # Ubuntu Configure Scripts <!-- omit in toc -->

 - ~~These Scripts configure Ubuntu to my personalized preferences.~~ Contains onceup on a time installation scripts, I switched to macOS.
+- **Some installations are commented out, if you need them, enable them by uncommenting them after clone**
 - These scripts are hardcoded to work without any need of intervention (except for some things, [this](./scripts/to-be-done.sh) script tells you those)

 ## Table of Contents <!-- omit in toc -->